Two boys aged 12 arrested on suspicion of murder after man stabbed

 Two 12-year-old boys have been arrested on suspicion of murder after a man was fatally stabbed in Wolverhampton.

-Shawn Seesahai, 19, died at the scene after being stabbed on land off Laburnum Road, East Park, just before 8.30pm on Monday.
+Shawn Seesahai, 19, died at the scene after being stabbed on land off Laburnum Road just before 8.30pm on Monday.

+A large cordon is in place on the Stowlawn playing fields with a blue tent clearly visible in the middle of the green and a number of police vehicles and officers in the area.

 West Midlands Police said on Wednesday that two boys had been arrested on Tuesday evening at their home addresses and remain in custody.